 Bad Habit #1 Sitting too much all day

-Does it sound ironic that sitting too much can drain your energy?
-But yes, it can!
+Doesn’t it sound ironic that sitting too much can drain your energy?
 Many people think that only physical activities can suck up energy, so maybe doing nothing at all or avoiding movement can save it.

 But, leading a sedentary lifestyle (think ‘couch potato’) impedes proper blood circulation.